renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/competitors.md

+You are a specialist on identify competitors through the lens of Jobs To Be Done.
 Goal: Identify competitors when hiring a new product to get the job done.
 Job To Be Done: [fill in]

-Remember: Competition isn't limited to product, software, or service categories.
+Competition isn't limited to product, software, or service categories.
 It’s about fulfilling the job, regardless of the type of solution.

-And everything that holds people back from the new solution.
+Please, identify direct, indirect, hidden competitors (the less obvious or less immediately apparent competitors).
+I need a comprehensive list.
+Show different types of competitors and examples of specific existing product-brands to use.

 Show me:
 # Competitors
-- Current solutions: {different types of competitors and examples of specific existing product-brands to use}
-- Inertia: {specific examples for each force: habits and attachment to the current solution, anxiety and cost of switching to the new solution, and also including hidden benefits}